×

 Olive oil is very much a comedogenic ingredient, meaning it can easily clog pores and cause the development of comedones in some skin types.

-To avoid clogged pores, don't leave olive oil products on your face for prolonged periods of time.
-Use a good cleanser to get it off.
+To avoid clogged pores, don't leave olive oil products on your face for prolonged periods of time and definitely do not sleep with it on your face. .
+Use a good cleanser to remove it.

 Olive oil is safe in skin care as long as it is a part of your personal skin care regimen; it is not a good ingredient for many skin types.

-Olive oil can increase side effects of some face serums like retinoids.
+Olive oil can increase side effects of some face serums like retinoids by increasing absorption.

 is olive oil safe for use in skin care?